 But when that 180 flip in thinking hits, and our mindsets switch from ‘I hope I don’t get pregnant’ to ‘I want nothing more than to have a baby’, we might find ourselves questioning whether our thoughts and actions surrounding family planning should have come a little sooner.

 So when exactly should you start thinking about your fertility?
 And should you be concerned about the impact the contraceptive pill may have?

 Whether you’re taking the combined pill back-to-back or taking a monthly break, there is no evidence to suggest the use of combined hormonal contraceptives has any long-term impact on fertility.
 Some may be concerned about the length of time they’ve been on the pill, but this, too, has no impact.

-It is possible to get pregnant as soon as you stop taking the combined pill, as you start to ovulate again (any time from 7 days after your last packet has finished).
-Studies show the majority of women will ovulate within a month of stopping the pill.
-However, it is important to remember when you stop using the pill, your fertility will return to whatever is normal for you, i.e. whether you are able to get pregnant will be the same for you whether or not you have used contraception, bearing in mind any increase in age and the effect this will have.
+It is possible to get pregnant as soon as you stop taking the combined pill and begin to ovulate again (any time from 7 days after your last packet has finished).
+Studies show the majority of women will ovulate within a month of stopping the pill.² However, it is important to remember when you stop using the pill, your fertility will return to whatever is normal for you, i.e. whether you are able to get pregnant will be the same for you whether or not you have used contraception, bearing in mind any increase in age and the effect this will have.